Management PostgreSQL store

 docker compose cp -a management:/var/lib/netbird/. backup/

-1. Import Sqlite data to Postgres
+1. Import SQLite data to Postgres

-For migrating the Sqlite data we rely on the pgloader tool.
+For migrating the SQLite data we rely on the pgloader tool.
 You can install it by running sudo apt-get install pgloader on debian or brew install pgloader on MacOS.

 pgloader --type sqlite backup/store.db "postgresql://<PG_USER>:<PG_PASSWORD>@<PG_HOST>:<PG_PORT>/<PG_DB_NAME>"